4 Day Vienna Itinerary: Can’t Miss Spots In The City

 a street and a grand building in Vienna

 Begin your third day at the Kunsthistorisches Museum (Museum of Art History), one of the biggest and best museums in Vienna.
 The collection spans the Renaissance to the Baroque period, with famous works by Vermeer, Rembrandt, Rubens, and Titian.
-Give yourself at least two hours to explore the galleries at the msueum.
+Give yourself at least two hours to explore the galleries at the museum.
+If you enjoy art museums, you could easily spend even longer here..

 Lunch: For lunch, you can either grab a quick bite at the Naschmarkt, which is nearby, or enjoy a cozy café meal in the Innere Stadt (city center).
 Consider trying a local café like Café Sacher to sample the famous Sacher Torte, if you haven’t already… or just want more!

 Dinner: For dinner, head to a traditional Viennese restaurant like Plachutta, famous for its Tafelspitz (boiled beef), or enjoy a more modern experience aboard a Danube River dinner cruise.
-This is a great way to see Vienna’s stunning skyline at night.
+If you want something a little different on your last full evening, the dinner cruise is a fun way to see a different side of Vienna at night.

 Day 4: Stadtpark & Shopping in Kärntnertor Theater Area